What are peer-to-peer payments?

 Which P2P payment provider is best?

+The best P2P platform depends largely on your needs.
 P2P services provided by a bank, like Zelle, may be more convenient because they can be accessed directly from the bank’s app.
-But they do have some limitations, such as on who you’re able to pay.
+But they do have some limitations, such as who you’re able to pay.

-P2P services typically only allow users to send and receive money to others in the same network, so which service others around you use may factor into your decision about which app to choose.
-If a recipient uses Venmo, for example, but the sender only downloads Cash App, they won’t be able to send money between each other.
+Which service your family and friends use may also factor into your decision about which app to choose.
+If a recipient uses Venmo, for example, but the sender only downloads Cash App, they won’t be able to send money to each other.

 Are P2P payments safe?